AnthonyLeonel1/string-slicing-in-python/README.md

 Author: Anthony L
 October 2, 2021
 This program will run and test all cases at once.
-Cases are contained in the examples string.
+Cases are contained in the examples string list.

 Question:
 Python Challenge